Selim Melhame Pasha

-Selim Melhame (14 June 1851 – 10 December 1937) was an Ottoman statesman and a politician of Maronite descent.
+Selim Melhame (14 June 1851 – 10 December 1937) was an Ottoman statesman and politician of Maronite descent.
 During the Russo-Turkish war of 1877–1878, he voluntarily served in the Ottoman Army.

 Early life

-Melhame was the son of attorney Beşare Efendi (1824–1867) and Verda el-Jerva (1835–1915).
+Melhame was the son of attorney Beşare Efendi and Verda el-Jerva.
 The eldest of six siblings, his siblings were Necip, Habip, İskender, Filip, and Şükrü.
 All of the brothers held various positions in the Ottoman government and were awarded medals.
 Necip was an undersecretary at the Ministry of Public Works.
 Habip Melhame served as the Trabzon Regiment Minister, and as the Istanbul Tobacco Administration Monopoly Minister. İskender Melhame also served as the Minister of regiments in the cities of Ioannina and Thessaloniki.
 Filip Melhame served as a member of the Council of State, and Şükrü Melhame worked in the Malta Island branch Office.

 Melhame became the secretary and confidant of Suphi Pasha, the governor of Damascus, and accompanied him as a French language teacher in the city between 1871 and 1873.

 When the 1877–1878 Ottoman-Russian War broke out, Melhame and his brother Filip voluntarily joined the Ottoman army, and were appointed as the commanders of the war dispatch.
 After the war, Melhame returned to Istanbul, where, through the Greek banker Sarifi, he worked as the head of office, and then the branch manager, at the Düyûn-ı Umûmiye.
 Later, became the general manager.